 In Active Directory (AD), two authentication protocols can be used, which are Kerberos and NTLM.
 At present, Kerberos is the default authentication protocol in Windows.
 NTLM is an authentication protocol and was the default protocol used in older versions of windows.
-The NTLM protocol is still used today and supported in Windows Server.
+The NTLM protocol is still used today and is supported in Windows Server.
 Here are some articles I have written relating to Active Directory; How to set up a Domain Controller, what is Active Directory Forest, Trees, Domain and Sites, how to install and configure Active Directory Certificate Services, how to set up Azure AD Tenant and methods for integrating Azure Active Directory with on-premise Active Directory.

 - NT LAN Manager (NTLM): This is a challenge-response authentication protocol that was used before Kerberos became available.
 However, an organization may still have servers that use NTLM.